nigel-smk/av-elab/README.md

   The url should be of the format `https://www.youtube.com/watch?v=<youtube_id>`.
   Copy and paste the `<youtube_id>` into your new study's YouTube ID field.
   - Click the **Edit Instructions** button and enter your pre-video briefing text into the popup
-  - Enter the url that you want to redirect your participants to in the **Post-Survey URL** field.
+  - Enter the url that you want to redirect your participants to in the **Post-Survey URL** field
-  When the participant stops the video or the video ends, they will be redirected to this url.
+    - When the participant stops the video or the video ends, they will be redirected to this url
-  The url will have a query string appended to it of the format `?sid=<the_study_id>&pid=<a_unique_participant_id>&stopTime=<when_the_video_was_stopped>`
+    - This url will have a query string appended to it of the format:
+  `?sid=<the_study_id>&pid=<a_unique_participant_id>&stopTime=<when_the_video_was_stopped>`
   - Click the **Add** button
   - Copy your generated **Study Key** to your clipboard for the pre-survey setup